crishellco/vue-url-state-sync/README.md

 ## Hash Encoding and Decoding

-- When a hash is set via a VueSkillet mixin method, it is first encoded using the [qs](https://www.npmjs.com/package/qs) library's `stringify` method.
+- When a hash is set via a VueHasher mixin method, it is first encoded using the [qs](https://www.npmjs.com/package/qs) library's `stringify` method.
 - When a hash is privided by the global `$hash` computed property, it is decoded using the [qs](https://www.npmjs.com/package/qs) library's `parse` method.
   - String values `true` and `false` are coicerced to booleans.